BloodRayne

-BloodRayne is a media franchise that originated with an action-adventure video game series originally developed by Terminal Reality and published by Majesco Entertainment which began with the game of the same name in 2002.
+BloodRayne is a media franchise that originated with an action-adventure video game series originally developed by Terminal Reality and published by Majesco which began with the game of the same name in 2002.

 The franchise focuses on Rayne, a dhampir working for the Brimstone Society, a secret fraternity of individuals who works to protect humanity from supernatural threats.
 Additional media has been developed for the franchise in the form of film adaptations and comics.